 It should be noted that the temperature of the air inside the wind instrument is rather complex.

-It is between the temperature of the room and the body of the player and by the instrument
+It lies between the temperature of the room and that of the body of the player.
+The instrument heats up and the pitch of the note rises.

 Conversion of frequencies and intervals to cents